openeuropa/documentation/docs/development/content-architecture.md

 #### oe_content submodule
-A corporate content submodule should only have basic configuration and logic and basic data related dependencies: bundle definition;
+A corporate content submodule should only have basic configuration and logic and basic data related dependencies:
+- bundle definition;
-content type specific field storages and field instances;
+- content type specific field storages and field instances;
-view modes.
+- view modes.

-Configuration shipped as content submodules is intended as initial configuration: after being installed and imported the content type belongs to the site
+Configuration shipped as content submodules is intended as initial configuration:
+- After being installed and imported the content type belongs to the site.
-The submodule will not update existing configuration after install
+- The submodule will not update existing configuration after install.

-Content should be made translatable providing the related language configuration in the config/optional folder
+Content should be made translatable providing the related language configuration in the config/optional folder.

 The following points should be followed on content types development:
-- Check if existing fields could be reused before implementing a new one
+- Check if existing fields could be reused before implementing a new one.
-- Prefix corporate fields only with oe_ so to reduce the risk of naming conflict
+- Prefix corporate fields only with oe_ so to reduce the risk of naming conflict.
-- Base fields are common to all bundles and should already be present in all content types, no need to implement in new ones
+- Base fields are common to all bundles and should already be present in all content types, no need to implement in new ones.
-- Prefer API validation, do not rely on Form API validation
+- Prefer API validation, do not rely on Form API validation.
 - Publication Office (PO) vocabularies are the only allowed taxonomies.
 - If not yet imported, it can be added in the triple-store.
 - Select the appropriated field types: